 Be sure to visit the Reception area, where our experts can provide invaluable information to help you get the most out of your cruise.

 This central lobby area of the Silver Whisper welcomes guests to speak with a Guest Relations specialist should they have a question or require any service.
 Assistance is available 24 hours a day on this luxury cruise ship.
-For guests wishing to make shoreside arrangements, the Silver Shore Concierge is available to assist with knowledgeable suggestions and personalised coordination of all private, independent touring including sightseeing, water sports, golf and more.
-The Cruise Consultant can prove indispensable when planning your next Silversea voyage, or should you wish to extend your current voyage for a day, a week, a month… Like having your own personal onboard Silversea professional, the Cruise Consultant will help you to select the perfect voyage, reserve your preferred suite and provide immediate confirmation.
+For guests wishing to make shoreside arrangements, the Silver Shore Concierge is available to assist with knowledgeable suggestions and personalised coordination of all private, independent touring, including sightseeing, water sports, golf, and more.
+The Cruise Consultant may prove indispensable when planning your next Silversea voyage, or if you wish to extend your current voyage for a day, a week, a month … Like having your own personal onboard Silversea professional, the Cruise Consultant will help you to select the perfect voyage, reserve your preferred suite, and provide immediate confirmation.

 No cruise is complete without meeting new people.
 Enjoy complimentary drinks and live music at the bar while meeting other guests.

-With complimentary cocktails and engaging conversation, live music and a dance floor, Dolce Vita on board this luxury cruise ship welcomes guests to mix and mingle while they cruise to their destination.
+With complimentary cocktails and engaging conversation, live music, and a dance floor, The Bar welcomes guests to mix and mingle while they cruise to their destination.

 Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are constituent to life on board.